WordPress/WordPress-Coding-Standards/.github/CONTRIBUTING.md

 * Bugs for sniffs starting with `Generic`, `PEAR`, `PSR1`, `PSR2`, `PSR12`, `Squiz` or `Zend` should be [reported to PHPCS](https://github.com/PHPCSStandards/PHP_CodeSniffer/issues).
 * Bugs for sniffs starting with `Modernize`, `NormalizedArrays` or `Universal` should be [reported to PHPCSExtra](https://github.com/PHPCSStandards/PHPCSExtra/issues).

+## Use of AI Tools

+You are free to use artificial intelligence (AI) tooling to contribute, but we ask that you disclose what tooling you are using and to what extent a pull request has been authored by AI.
+Are you using AI just as a code reviewer?
+Or, for the other extreme, are you using AI to write everything (e.g. "vibe coding")?
+It is your responsibility to review and take responsibility for what AI generates.

+For more, please see the [WordPress AI Guidelines](https://make.wordpress.org/ai/handbook/ai-guidelines/).

 ## Contributing patches and new features

 ### Tips for Successful PRs